pschlump/jsondiff/README.md

 ## Limitation

 - Coloured output tested with terminals only.
 This only works on Mac and Linux.
 I will modify this so it works on windows in a few days.
-- The tool converts input data into `map[string]interface{}` with json encoding/decoding.
+- The tool converts input data into `map[string]interface{}` or `[]interface{}` with json encoding/decoding.
 Hence, types of input map will change during unmarshal step: integers become float64 and so on (check https://golang.org/pkg/encoding/json/ for details).
-This will also get fixed so that it can compare top level arrays.

 ## License